brampat/security/defense/passwords/README.md

 Given unlimited CPU power and unlimited storage space, a pure brute-force attack can find any password.
 It simply tries out every possible password combination in existence and continues until a match is found.
 Pre-calculating tables of password/hash combinations also helps so an attacker can reuse those combinations for later attacks or decrease the time of the attack by preparing those tables beforehand.

-Note that a pure brute-force attack is not feasible when strong (unique and random) passwords are used.
-There simply isn't enough time the universe exists to brute-force any reasonably strong password.
+Note that a pure brute-force attack is not feasible because of the time required to calculate all possible passwords' hashes.
+There simply isn't enough time to brute-force all possible passwords.
+For example, calculating the full password-space for a length 10 alphanumeric password takes more than 3 millennia when using bcrypt.

 ##### How it works